Images

 Guest operating system features

-Some guest operating system features are available only on certain images.
-For example, multiqueue SCSI is enabled only on some public images.
+Some guest operating system features are available only on certain OS images.
+For example, multiqueue SCSI is enabled only on some public OS images.

-If you need to enable these features on your custom images, specify one or more guest operating system features when you create a custom image.
+To enable these features on your custom OS images, specify one or more guest operating system features when you create a custom OS image.

 Image families